-Since the adoption of the Open Spaces Strategy in November 2013, each park or reserve has been assigned to a park management category that is based on the main purpose of the park or reserve.
+Since the adoption of the Open Spaces Strategy 2013, each park or reserve has been assigned to a park management category that is based on the main purpose of the park or reserve.
+These categories were reviewed and modified by the development of the Parks and Open Spaces Strategy 2021-51.
 The park management categories and their main functions are as follows: